Palestinian Authority

-The State of Palestine has become recognized by 138 nations and since November 2012, the United Nations voted to recognize the State of Palestine as a non-member UN observer state.
-The Palestinian Authority is an authoritarian regime that has not held elections in over 15 years; it has been criticized for human rights abuses, including cracking down on journalists, human rights activists, and dissent against its rule.
+The State of Palestine is recognized by 157 nations as of September 2025.
+In November 2012, the United Nations voted to recognize the State of Palestine as a non-member UN observer state.
+Widely considered an authoritarian regime, the Palestinian Authority has not held elections in over 15 years.
+It has been criticized for human rights abuses, including cracking down on journalists, human rights activists, and dissent against its rule.

 History

 Establishment

 The Palestinian Authority was created by the Gaza–Jericho Agreement, pursuant to the 1993 Oslo Accords.
 The Gaza–Jericho Agreement was signed on 4 May 1994 and included Israeli withdrawal from the Jericho area and partially from the Gaza Strip, and detailed the creation of the Palestinian Authority and the Palestinian Civil Police Force.

 The PA was envisioned as an interim organization to administer a limited form of Palestinian self-governance in the Palestinian enclaves in the West Bank and Gaza Strip for a period of five years, during which final-status negotiations would take place.
 The Palestinian Central Council, itself acting on behalf of the Palestine National Council of the PLO, implemented this agreement in a meeting convened in Tunis from 10 to 11 October 1993, making the Palestinian Authority accountable to the PLO Executive Committee.

 The administrative responsibilities accorded to the PA were limited to civil matters and internal security and did not include external security or foreign affairs.
 Palestinians in the diaspora and inside Israel were not eligible to vote in elections for the offices of the Palestinian Authority.
 The PA was legally separate from the Palestine Liberation Organization (PLO), which continues to enjoy international recognition as the sole legitimate representative of the Palestinian people, representing them at the United Nations under the name "Palestine".

 General elections were held for its first legislative body, the Palestinian Legislative Council, on 20 January 1996.
 The expiration of the body's term was 4 May 1999, but elections were not held because of the "prevailing coercive situation".